eduardodias/GI_Minor_2020/README.md

 -   [practical assignment py1](https://github.com/SPINLab/GI_Minor_2020/tree/master/py1_LuchtmeetnetAPI) 14/09/2020 - using the Luchtmeetnet API, with the requests module
 -   [practical assignment py2](https://github.com/SPINLab/GI_Minor_2020/tree/master/py2_Traffic) 15/09/2020 - Combining air quality data with traffic data

 Each practical assignment is accompanied by a short manual and some Python scripts.
+The first practical assignment includes two exercises as well.

 ## Self-study: